This sensor is packed with 19 different measurements, including GPS, that can be monitored live or collected over the long term.

 - 1x USB charging cable

 See the Buying Guide for this item's required, recommended, and additional accessories.

 The Wireless Weather Sensor is an all-in-one instrument for monitoring complex environmental conditions.
 It houses several sensing elements within a single unit to provide 19 different measurements.
 Use the sensor in logging mode with the Weather Vane Accessory for long-term monitoring, or use it as a handheld instrument to study microclimates and record ambient conditions relevant to environmental phenomena.
-You can wirelessly export data to your device for classroom analysis and group activities that are constrained by time.
-With the built-in GPS, you can collect location data for student investigations and analyze it on the map display, powered by ESRI ArcGIS, within SPARKvue software.
+You can even transmit data wirelessly to your device for classroom analysis when group activities are constrained by time.
+With the built-in GPS, you can also collect location data for student investigations and analyze it on the map display, powered by ESRI ArcGIS, within SPARKvue software.

 - Ambient Temperature